 1. Think like a big business

-Our friend Sarah Campbell is currently touring the U.S. teaching floral design intensive and business intensive classes.
+Our friend Sarah Campbell is currently touring the U.S. teaching floral design-intensive and business-intensive classes.
 She has a phrase that best encapsulates what we had to do.
 We had to “Think Like a Big Business.”
 For us, this meant investing in Curate (we actually are the company where it started!).
-Curate helped us cut down wasted time calculating what we should charge, virtually eliminated the time spent ordering, and gave us better financial reporting.
+Curate helped us cut down wasted time calculating what we should charge, virtually eliminated time spent ordering, and gave us better financial reporting.
 Because the stem counts were automated, we were able to spend less time ordering and stopped wasting thousands of dollars in leftover flowers.

 In short, we found tools to optimize our processes, which cut down on wasted overhead time, and were able to use that time saved on designing and booking more clients.

 Are you a caterer, florist, or rental company looking to take control of your COGS or rentals?
 One of our consultants at Curate would love to chat!

 Seriously, you do a lot of stuff.
 If you’re an event professional (florists, caterers, rental companies, the list goes on), you have to deal with so many moving pieces and people.
 From the initial consultation through the final strike, you flawlessly pull together the thousands of pieces that go into creating unforgettable events.

 In 2016, we were a couple of years into the business when we started using a COGS management software and were able to see the honest numbers laid out.
 We realized that with everything we were doing, we were charging way below what we were worth.
 Here are five things we did to start charging what our true value was: